Wyko/essential_deathworlders/content/books/good-training/9-aftermath.md

 "Yup.
 And it’s worse, too, ‘cause you’re a step above like me.
 We’re *natural* killers.
 Most people?
 They’re pretty much harmless.
 They can’t *really* do anything to each other except under extreme provocation, no matter how much they claim or feel otherwise."
 He shrugged, "Maybe some of them learn to be killers.
 Everyone can if they’re brave.
 But you and I?
 Well."

 He left the rest unsaid.
-It didn’t need voicing; Adam seemed to understand…but Firth knew better than to let him be.
+It didn’t need voicing; Adam seemed to understand... but Firth knew better than to let him be.
 He fixed Adam with a piercing look.
 "I’ve been there, bro.
-Um…remember a while back, when I, uh, shared with you?"
+Um... remember a while back, when I, uh, shared with you?"

 Adam nodded.

 "That feeling you had?
 The one we just talked about?
 That’s the Caveman.
-That’s what I gotta fight in my own head *every goddamned day.* He’s that little part of me that knows exactly how good it would feel to just break that bureaucratic clerk over my knee, or, uh, punch whatever annoying dude so hard and so much he’d be permanently stupid…or, um," he grew embarrassed and ashamed suddenly, "Makes me really, *really* careful around women.
-So…I get it.
+That’s what I gotta fight in my own head *every goddamned day.* He’s that little part of me that knows exactly how good it would feel to just break that bureaucratic clerk over my knee, or, uh, punch whatever annoying dude so hard and so much he’d be permanently stupid... or, um," he grew embarrassed and ashamed suddenly, "Makes me really, *really* careful around women.
+So...
+I get it.
 I get it better than prol’ly anyone on the rest of the team."

 He paused awkwardly, unsure how to proceed.
 Both men stared at each other at a loss for words.
 But suddenly, Firth understood what to do.
 He scooped Adam up in a massive, crushing hug like he was as light as a feather, lifting him totally off the ground and squeezing the very breath from him.
 It was the only the second time Firth had ever hugged him in such a heartfelt manner.
 It was warm and tight just like a Baseball hug and it felt *good.* "You ain’t gonna face your demons alone, bro.
 I’m here."